simrb/cms3/readme.md

 if you have an existed database, just configure the file `cfg.php` for connecting

-btw, you better to reboot server agint.
+btw, you better to reboot server again.

+and then create an administrator account like under command, the default username and password both of called admin.

+	# sh .myt -a

 2, start the back-end task with `crontab`,